paul-duvall/100-days-of-code/log-r2.md

 3. Javascript30 - Slide in on scroll - https://github.com/paul-duvall/30-days-of-javascript/tree/master/13.slide_in_on_scroll

-Day 72 - Thursday 13 December 2018
+Day 72-73 - Thursday / Friday 13-14 December 2018
 Today's Progress:
 Review / Learn:

 Project:
 - Continued to work on Claude's reservation page, separating into two columns and adding content to 'info content'.
-Continued to work on styling of the form.
+Continued to work on styling and layout of the form and left hand content area

 Thoughts: